rahulio96/rahulio96/README.md

 I am a dedicated third-year student at California State University Sacramento, who is passionate about pursuing a career in software engineering.
 I aim to expand my knowledge and experience in the field, and to constantly seek new opportunities to enhance my skills and make meaningful contributions.

 <!--### CodeDay Labs Internship -->
 During the summer of 2023, I was a software engineer intern at CodeDay, working to resolve multiple issues on the [npm CLI](https://github.com/npm/cli/) along with my teammate, [Aaron](https://github.com/AaronHamilton965).
 Our first two contributions were included in **[npm version 9.8.1](https://github.com/npm/cli/releases/tag/v9.8.1)**, and the rest will be included in npm version 10, when it releases.
-Being the world's biggest software registry, npm has over 17 million users, and we hope that our changes can enhance the experience for them.

 Pull requests merged during the internship:
 1. [fix: much clearer npx 'canceled' error](https://github.com/npm/cli/pull/6642)
 2. [docs: Added steps for using npm/npx locally to CONTRIBUTING.md](https://github.com/npm/cli/pull/6643)
 3. [fix: prefix in .npmrc error log](https://github.com/npm/cli/pull/6685)
 4. [fix: exclude non-root README.md/LICENSE files](https://github.com/npm/npm-packlist/pull/173)

+Having the world's biggest software registry and being the most widely-used JavaScript package manager, npm has over 17 million users, and we hope that our changes can enhance the experience for them.

 <!--### Vendia Inc. Project -->
 The most recent group project I worked on was a **[Pharmaceutical Study Web Application](https://github.com/rahulio96/Pharmaceutical-Study-Web-App-Project)** using React.js and Firebase for start-up company [Vendia Inc.](https://www.vendia.com/) I co-led the project and worked extensively with our group leader, [Angelo](https://github.com/Angkaram), to engineer a web app tailored for the client.